CM PML-6 / N45

 - Magnetic neodymium magnets are characterized by hugely high magnetic induction on the surface of the magnet and can operate (depending on the form) even at temperatures of 230°C or higher...

-- Wide application in modern technologies – find application in HDD drives, electric motors, medical equipment or very modern machines.
+- Significant importance in modern technologies – find application in hard drives, electric drive mechanisms, medical equipment and very modern machines.

 Disadvantages of neodymium magnets: